jam7/simple-github-release/README.md

 # simple-github-release
-Script to call github-release for the ease of operation
+A tool to upload binary files to GitHub release page easily

+(a wrapper of github-release)

 ## Prerequirements
 golang and github-release (https://github.com/aktau/github-release)